Short Simple Geodesic Loops on a 2-Sphere: Results

 We will construct these interpolations in two steps.
-First, we will contract the curves $-\tau_i*\tau_{i+1}$ through loops based at $p$, creating homotopies whose lengths are bounded in terms of the diameter $d$.
-We then apply the following lemma, due to M. Maeda \cite{maeda}, to convert this homotopy to a homotopy between $\tau_i$ and $\tau_{i+1}$ through curves whose lengths are also bounded. \begin{lemma}[M. Maeda, 1994 \cite{maeda}] Suppose $\gamma_1$ and $\gamma_2$ are arcs with shared endpoints $p$ and $q$.
+First, we will contract the curves $-\tau_i*\tau_{i+1}$ through loops based at $p$ whose lengths are bounded in terms of the diameter $d$.
+We then apply the following lemma to convert this homotopy to a homotopy between $\tau_i$ and $\tau_{i+1}$ through curves whose lengths are also bounded.
+The argument is as follows.
+If the homotopy from $\gamma_1*-\gamma_2$ to $p$ given in the statement of the lemma is denoted by $\Gamma_t$, then the homotopy from $\gamma_1$ to $\gamma_2$ is given explicitly by applying the homotopy $-\Gamma_{t}*\gamma_1$, $t\in[0,1]$, followed by the homotopy $\gamma_2*-\gamma_1\mid_{[0,1-t]}*\gamma_1\mid_{[0,1-t]}$, $t\in[0,1]$. \begin{lemma} Suppose $\gamma_1$ and $\gamma_2$ are arcs with shared endpoints $p$ and $q$.
 Suppose also that $\gamma_1*-\gamma_2$ can be homotoped to $p$ via loops based at $p$ of length at most $L$.
-Then $\gamma_1$ can be homotoped to $\gamma_2$ through curves of length at most $L(\gamma_1)+L$. \end{lemma}
+Then $\gamma_1$ can be homotoped to $\gamma_2$ through curves of length at most $L(\gamma_1)+L$. \end{lemma} First, however, we need to determine how to contract the loops $-\tau_i*\tau_{i+1}$.
+If we use the modified disk flow, fixing $p$, the homotopy may stall at a union of geodesic loops instead of a point curve.
+Indeed, it is possible there are only two geodesics, $\tau_1,\tau_2$, which cover two halves of a single closed geodesic through $p$.
+Such a curve will be fixed by the (modified) disk flow.
+Therefore a more involved algorithm is needed.